Small Bathroom Ideas — 31 Tiny, Yet Super Clever Spaces That Easily Fit Style and Practicality

 (Image credit: West One Bathrooms)

-'When it comes to showers, a separate shower can often be considered a luxury if space is tight,' explains Barrie Cutchie, Design Director at BC Designs.
-'However, there are a couple of clever ways around it including wet rooms and folding shower screens that take up much less room than a typical shower.
-Wet rooms tend to not need enclosures or bulky shower trays and can blend into the aesthetics of the rest of the room.'
+"When it comes to showers, a separate shower can often be considered a luxury if space is tight," explains Barrie Cutchie, design director at BC Designs.
+"However, there are a couple of clever ways around it including wet rooms and folding shower screens that take up much less room than a typical shower.
+Wet rooms tend to not need enclosures or bulky shower trays and can blend into the aesthetics of the rest of the room."

-'We’re seeing a growing trend for folding shower screens.
-These can easily be folded back when the shower isn’t used, helping to create a sense of space as well as the ability to easily use the bath when bathing children.'
+"We’re seeing a growing trend for folding shower screens," adds Barrie.
+"These can easily be folded back when the shower isn’t used, helping to create a sense of space as well as the ability to easily use the bath when bathing children."

-21. Choose a wall-mounted vanity to make the floor look larger
+25. Choose a wall-mounted vanity to make the floor look larger

 (Image credit: James Merrell)

-'To make a small bathroom look bigger, choose a wall-hung bathroom vanity idea or one with slim legs,' recommends Irene Gunter, founder of Gunter & Co.
-Creating more visible floor space opens up a room and gives the illusion of more space.
-For the same reason, I would also always recommend a wall-hung WC for a small bathroom.'
+"To make a small bathroom look bigger, choose a wall-hung bathroom vanity or one with slim legs," recommends Irene Gunter, founder of Gunter & Co.
+"Creating more visible floor space opens up a room and gives the illusion of more space.
+For the same reason, I would also always recommend a wall-hung WC for a small bathroom."

-22. Go even bolder with a wall mural in a small bathroom
+26. Go even bolder with a wall mural in a small bathroom

-a small bathroom with a bold blue wall mural
+a small bathroom with a bold blue wall mural and black vanity with a gold freestanding sink

 (Image credit: Christopher Stark.
 Design: Holly A Kapman)

-You might think wall mural ideas are best suited to a large, expansive room in the home, but they can actually work incredibly well in very small spaces, such as compact bathrooms.
-It creates a magical moment, a hidden wonder for guests to discover and, most importantly, you won't spend all day looking at it, so it's sure to stay in your favor for longer.
+You might think wall mural ideas are best suited to a large, expansive room in the home, but they can actually work incredibly well in small spaces, such as compact bathrooms.
+It creates a magical moment, a hidden wonder for guests to discover and, most importantly, you won't spend all day looking at it, so it's sure to stay in favor for longer.

-'The powder room can be a departure from the rest of the house and is the perfect place to take chances,' says Holly A Kopman, an interior designer from Mill Valley, California.
-'This custom wall painting by Caroline Lizarraga here transforms this small powder room into an experience.
-The asymmetrical layout of the vanity is unexpected and allows the bronze sink and the Crystal sconce each a place to shine.'
+"The powder room can be a departure from the rest of the house and is the perfect place to take chances," says Holly A Kopman, an interior designer from Mill Valley, California.
+"This custom wall painting by Caroline Lizarraga here transforms this small powder room into an experience.
+The asymmetrical layout of the vanity is unexpected and allows the bronze sink and the Crystal sconce each a place to shine."

-23. Create a bathroom niche for handy storage
+27. Create a bathroom niche for handy storage

-shower room with fluted glass
+shower room with fluted glass and gold detailing

 (Image credit: Future / Anna Stathaki)